-The Career Center is pleased to work with the UMBC International Education Services Office (IES) to provide internship and job search advice for UMBC international students.
+The Career Center is pleased to work with UMBC International Student and Scholar Services (ISSS) to provide internship and job search advice for UMBC international students.

 As an international student, you are allowed to work in the United States during and after completing your course of study.
 However, there are regulations that have specific requirements and restrictions.
-If you wish to work in the United States, you must plan ahead and work closely with the IES office and the Career Center during your time at UMBC.
+If you wish to work in the United States, you must plan ahead and work closely with ISSS and the Career Center during your time at UMBC.